 - Home Equity Loan or Line of Credit HELOC – 680 Credit Score

-FHA mortgages are without question the best type of loan for people with bad credit.
+Without question the best type of loan for people with bad credit are FHA loans.
 FHA mortgages have 500 credit score home loans with a 10% down payment.
 With a FICO score between 500 – 579 with a 10% downpayment, but the requirements are more stringent.

 If your credit score is below 580, it’s recommended that you take some time repairing your credit before applying.
 For borrowers with a 580 credit score, you could qualify for an FHA loan with just 3.5% down.